stephaneVercouillieBMID/slate/source/v2/draft.html.md

 <a name="Onboarding"></a>
-# 2. Prerequisites
+# 2. Before you start

-## 2.1.
-Creating an organisation

-Fill in the form by clicking on the following url: <a href="https://docs.google.com/forms/d/e/1FAIpQLSdyfhKiiehNg4DhFzhQeHaj9EG2VeFoyPNVaI-TSwnG5WlFfw/viewform" target="blank">https://docs.google.com/forms/d/e/1FAIpQLSdyfhKiiehNg4DhFzhQeHaj9EG2VeFoyPNVaI-TSwnG5WlFfw/viewform</a>.
+Before you start integrating itsme®, you MUST create an organisation on the following url: <a href="https://docs.google.com/forms/d/e/1FAIpQLSdyfhKiiehNg4DhFzhQeHaj9EG2VeFoyPNVaI-TSwnG5WlFfw/viewform" target="blank">https://docs.google.com/forms/d/e/1FAIpQLSdyfhKiiehNg4DhFzhQeHaj9EG2VeFoyPNVaI-TSwnG5WlFfw/viewform</a>.

 Once there, you will need to fill out a basic form with the following questions: